myeportal/LocalTown/src-linux/README.md

 LOCAL FAMILY OWNED

 What is LFO?
 LFO is a free local telephone directory for local home owners to use when they want to find local family owned services.
+We have an 3 click information app, that guides the consumer to the business, resulting in high paying leads to the businesses.

 How does LFO work?
-Home owners can use the free local telephone directory at no charge  and business owners can have their company name, address and phone number listed at no charge.
+Home owners use our free local telephone directory at no charge, and by doing so, local and family owned businesses earn a profit for their niche product or service.

 What are the benefits of using LFO?
 -free to use